LCC-CIT/CS210-CourseMaterials/Tutorials/scikit-learn-1.7/WorkingWithTextData.md

 ### Exercise 1: Language identification

-- Write a text classification pipeline using a custom preprocessor and `TfidfVectorizer` set up to use character based n-grams, using data from Wikipedia articles as the training set.
+- Write a text classification pipeline using a custom preprocessor and `TfidfVectorizer` set up to use *character based* *n-grams*, using data from Wikipedia articles as the training set.
 - Evaluate the performance on some held out test set.

 ipython command line: